ArchiveTeam/warrior4-vm/README.md

 ### Using the disk images

 Using the disk image directly is intended for advanced cases or when the OVA file is not compatible.
+This will expand to 60GB.

+In some cases, such as using ESXi, you may need to "reformat" the image to work.
+This can be done using `vmkfstools -i input.vmdk output.vmdk`.
+See [VMWare docs](https://kb.vmware.com/s/article/1028943) for more information.

 To use the disk image:

 1. Download the supported format: vmdk (VMware) or qcow2 (QEMU).
 2. Decompress them (unzip/gunzip).
 3. Move the disk image file to where your virtual machines are saved.
 Since the VM software will use this existing file as its storage disk, you may want to keep a copy of the original to avoid having to redownload a new disk image.
-4. Create a new machine and choose the existing disk file that you have downloaded and moved.
+4. Create a new machine (select either Alpine Linux 64-bit variant if available, or else "Other Linux (64-bit)") and choose the existing disk file that you have downloaded and moved.
 5. Configure the machine as described in the next section.

 Here are the suggested defaults: